DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/cards/conditional-formatting.md

 ![](../../../../images/win-conditional-formatting-cards-appearance-settings-window.png)

-A background color applies to the entire card.
-In this case, the **Apply to** drop-down list is not in effect.
+The background color applies to the entire card.
+Note that the **Apply to** drop-down list is not in effect.

 ![](../../../../images/win-conditional-formatting-cards-background.png)